philgd/CVI-MRI/README.md

 ## Instructions for use

-1. Get code and data
+1. Create a working directory (e.g. mkdir ~/CVI-MRI/)
-  1. Clone git repository into working directory
+2. Clone git repository into working directory (git clone https://github.com/philgd/CVI-MRI.git)
-  1. Download TrainingData.tar.gz and Transforms.tar.gz from https://doi.org/10.4225/03/57B6AB25DDBDC
+3. Download TrainingData.tar.gz and Transforms.tar.gz from https://doi.org/10.4225/03/57B6AB25DDBDC
-  2. Extract both archives into working directory
+4. Extract the two .tar.gz files into the working directory.

-2. Prepare data:
-  1. Execute ./AddTraining.sh subject-id
-  2. Repeat for each subject-id (1-10 in provided data)

-3. Calculate priors:
-  1. Execute ./ComputePriors.sh
+5. Run main script (./RunAll.sh)

+Output data includes the template priors and the CV images.
+CV images can be found in the 'Output/' directory.
+Template priors can be found in 'Priors/' directory.

-4. Add new datasets (optional)
+### Optional: Add new datasets

 1. Prefix data and transforms with subject-id
 2. Place input data in TrainingData folder (SWI, QSM, Vein, Mask)
 3. Place linear (and/or non-linear) transforms into Transform folder
 4. Add subject ID to line 31 in ComputePriors.sh
 5. Specfic transform as linear or non-linear to line 32 in ComputePriors.sh

 ### Main functions